Emveez/aimkeyDetection/README.md

 * Install dependencies according to [this](https://pjreddie.com/darknet/install/)
 * Get the weights
 * Compile with make and run with admin rights
+* For dual screen use the flag -dual
 * Use mouse button 3 i.e. push mouse scroll to aim